Tom Brady Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 - In last week's outing against the Football Team, Brady had 220 yards while completing 67.6% of his passes, while throwing two touchdowns with two interceptions.

-- Brady has racked up 806 passing yards (268.7 per game) and has a 64.5% completion percentage this year (71-of-110) while throwing 10 touchdowns and four interceptions over his last three games.
+- Brady has thrown for 806 yards (268.7 ypg) to lead Tampa Bay, completing 64.5% of his passes and tossing 10 touchdown passes and four interceptions over his last three appearances.

 Brady's Tampa Bay Teammates